Reviews You Can Rely On

 Our Analysis and Test Results

-Even with competitive recent additions, the MegaLite still rises to the top.
+Even with recent competitive additions to our review, the MegaLite still stands out.
 It accomplished this with few, if any, changes from its previous versions.
-Why change what's perfect, right?
+Because why fix something that isn't broken?
 In all seriousness, the MegaLite now faces stiffer competition than ever.
-We still love its spacious dimensions, low weight, and cozy warmth.
-However, if minor issues with the zipper and hood aren't addressed, it could eventually lose its throne.
+Nevertheless, this bag is still one of our favorites for its spacious dimensions, ultra-light weight, and cozy warmth.
+However, we wish the manufacturer had thought to move the velcro patch further down.

 Warmth

 The MegaLite is filled with down advertised as “850+” fill power.
 When comparing it with other bags, however, it's important to understand that its fill power is a conservative estimate.
 Western Mountaineering claims the actual rating of their down is "almost always above 900."
-They report the lower 850+ number to be on the safe side and indicate the level of loft that's expected once the down is slightly compressed within the fabric of a sleeping bag or garment.
-In our tests, the 13 ounces of down inside this bag felt every bit as lofty as bags with reported fill power over 900.
+They report the lower 850+ number to be on the safe side and indicate the level of loft that's expected once the down is slightly compressed.
+When we used it, the 13 ounces of down inside this bag felt every bit as lofty as bags with reported fill power over 900, and it's held up over the several years we've owned this bag.

 Although Western Mountaineering doesn't publish EN numbers on its website, they are on the foot tag of the sleeping bag.
 The MegaLite has an EN Comfort rating of 32°F and an EN Lower Limit rating of 21°F. This makes it ideal for pushing the boundaries of “summer.”